kryptoklob-deprecated/Zethr-Issue-Tracker/README.md

 When buying tokens during the ICO phase, all dividends should go to the Bankroll (which then buys tokens).
 When buying tokens NOT during the ICO phase, 1% of all buys should go to the two div-card holders (0.5% each), and 25% of dividends should go to referrers (if they have enough tokens for a masternode).

 When transferring tokens, there should be no exploits, and the recipient of the transfer should inherit the average dividend rate of the sender if they have no tokens.
+We can use the transferTo function to transfer tokens to a contract, which *must* have a token receiving fallback function to then call a function using these tokens - this will be used for games.
+See: ZethHell and ZethRoll.

 ## Zethr Div Cards